 A round-up of reviews of Betrayal at the Comedy Theatre starring Kristin Scott-Thomas.

-Rehearsal photos for Ian Rickson’s new production of Harold Pinter’s Betrayal stars Kristin Scott Thomas, Douglas Henshall and Ben Miles, at the Comedy Theatre until 20 August 2011.
+Rehearsal photos for Ian Rickson’s new production of Harold Pinter’s Betrayal has started previewing at the Comedy Theatre in London.